Force fields#

 Harmonic fit#

-Fitting with a harmonic function, focusing on an interval with equal energy end-points:
+Now we will fit the potential energy curve using a a harmonic function and focusing on an interval with equal energy end-points:

 for i in np.arange(len(angle_e)):